badiaamakhlouf/MLOps_Guide/README.md

 8. Best Practices in MLOps
 9. Case Studies and Real-world Applications
 10. Future of MLOps
-  - Emerging Trends
-  - The role of AI in automating MLOps.
-  - Future developments in model management, explainability, and automation.
-  - Integration with DevOps
-  - The growing integration of DevOps and MLOps for more efficient workflows.
-  - Ethical Considerations
-  - Addressing biases in ML models and ensuring ethical AI practices.
 11. Conclusion

 1. Introduction
   - What is MLOps?
     - Definition of MLOps (Machine Learning Operations).